AverageUser1231/BonOS1.2/README.md

 Visit the Creator’s GitHub: Open the GitHub profile of the script's original creator.

+Mysterious Youtube video (Only in BonOS 1.2+): Opens a cool youtube video!

 Exit: Close the BonOS menu.

 How to Use

-Download the BonOS 1.2 batch file from this repository.
+Download the BonOS 1.2 and / or BonOS 1.2+ batch file from this repository.

 Double-click the .bat file to run it.
 You may need to bypass the SmartScreen warning by selecting "More Info" and clicking "Run Anyway."